Getting Started with Confluence Data Center

 - the resources your organization has allocated to maintain your Confluence site.

-For more information about high availability, failover and disaster recovery for Confluence, head to Confluence Data Center disaster recovery.
+For more information about disaster recovery for Confluence, head to Confluence Data Center disaster recovery.

 Our sizing and performance benchmarks can help you assess your expected load, and predict performance:

-Once you've identified your organization's needs, you can design and build your environment.
-Read our Confluence Data Center Technical Overview for important hardware and infrastructure considerations.
+Once you've identified your organization's needs, you can prepare your clustered environment.
+Read our Clustering with Confluence Data Center for important hardware and infrastructure considerations.

-To help you get started, we've provided a Confluence Data Center sample deployment and monitoring strategy.
+To help you get started with clustering, we've provided a Confluence Data Center sample deployment and monitoring strategy.

 We've also provided some general advice about node sizing and load balancers, to help you find your feet if this is your first clustered environment: